close button

 The lower girt spanning the opening will be cut out later to accommodate the door.

-Wood Shed Assembly Schematics For Crafting Roof Framework And Rafter Template
+Roof Framework Assembly And Rafter Template

 8x10 Timber Frame Garden Shed Plans Blueprints 05 Roof Framing Details